The Captured Soldier

 Restoring the Garden of Eden

-But for those who live a life of integrity and holiness, the Torah promises, "All the nations will see that God's name is upon you, and they will be in awe of you" (Deut.
+For those who live with integrity and holiness, the Torah promises: "All the nations will see that God's name is upon you, and they will stand in awe of you" (Deut.
 28:10).
+One day, the world will return to its original harmony—the way it was in Eden.
+A world where fear is no longer needed, where dignity is never lost.
+Where, as Isaiah envisioned, children can play safely by a viper’s den.

 It is a world we have yet to reach.
 But a world that, with God’s help, we can work to build.